 Statistica Decisioning Platform

 Statistica provides several business intelligence tools that run parallel and work in tandem.
-Their Decisioning Platform uses predictive analytics to help you make smarter and more agile business decisions.
+Their Decisioning Platform uses predictive analytics tools to help you make smarter and more agile business decisions.
 By applying custom business and contextual rules (like state and local laws) and tracking patterns in your business data, the app can predict customer and market behavior and help you pinpoint business opportunities.
 Plug in your other Statisitica products to build full predictive models.
 While any industry can use this software, Statistica has a history of building fraud and risk models for the financial and insurance industries.

 Analytics for the Data Scientist